Explore how your team can use Hiver.

 Customer service is not just about resolving complaints and fixing problems.
 It has a much deeper impact on your relationship with the clients.

 Once a sale is made and the customer gets on board, your service agent becomes his primary contact point.
-It is the agent’s responsibility to build a relationship with the client and become his trusted ally in the company.
+It is the agent’s responsibility to build a relationship with the potential client and become his trusted ally in the company.
 The customer should know his primary contact person by name and should always bank on him to resolve his problems.

 But if a client doesn’t know anyone in your company by name, it clearly means that he has not been engaged properly and, as a result, does not have any relationship with your company.